Gissio/radpro/docs/manual.md

 **A:** Background compensation, if enabled, removes counts.
 Check if this feature is activated.

-**Q: I enabled clicks but am not hearing any.**
+**Q: My device is not clicking on every count.**

-**A:** If you've enabled pulse thresholding, pulse indication will only occur above a certain radiation level threshold.
-Check if this feature is activated.
+**A:** When you select a conversion factor above 600 cpm/µSv/h, Rad Pro caps the pulse indication at 600 cpm/µSv/h.